Northernmost Point of the African Mainland – Cap Angela

-Visiting Ras En Jela (رأس أنجلة) or Cape Angela in English, the Northernmost point in Africa
+Visiting Ras En Jela (رأس أنجلة) or Cap Angela, the Northernmost Point of the African mainland.

 I made this day trip to Ras en Jela with Nico, a fellow guest at the Auberge de Jeunesse in Tunis.
 The trip was done in 2 stages.
-Firstly to Bizerte and then on to Cape Angela, the northernmost point of the African mainland.
+Firstly to Bizerte and then on to Cap Angela, the northernmost point of the African mainland.

 Louages to Bizerte depart from just in front of the Gare Routière Nord, Bab Saadoun in Tunis.